Anku5hk/Programmers_guide_to_Python/book.md

 print(str(my_float)) # 3.0
 ```
 ### String
 Are sequence of characters in python.
-Unlike Java, python does not have 'char' for character/character array, it has 'str' object which is a collection of character data.
-They are immutable i.e items/values (here characters) cannot be changed/deleted, only inserted.
+Unlike Java, python does not have 'char' for character/character array, it has 'str' object(similar to 'string' in c++) which is a collection of character data.
+They are immutable i.e items/values (here characters) cannot be altered/deleted once inserted.
+But you can use 'replace()' method of string to alter and 'strip()' to remove specific sub-string.
 ```Python
 ## assigning strings
 text = 'strings can be single quoted'